 Prague, until around 1800, just consisted of 4 separate towns that had 4 town squares, which were all divided by defended walls.
 Every town had distinctive qualities that originated from the personalities of the individuals who settled in them initially.
 These days, most of the charm of Prague endures within the unique spirit of all of its’ towns.

-The ruling classes have occupied Castle Hill ever since the 9th century, when the 1st castle was constructed upon the promontory that overlooks the ford across the River Vltava.
-Once the Czechs were introduced to Christianity, this hill-top—aligned alongside an east/west axis—served as an ideal location for a place of worship and, subsequently, a cathedral (which tradition stated had to be constructed with the altar facing eastwards).
-Lastly, the nobles constructed their representative palaces close to the castle to gain influence over the King, in competition with the Church.
-Visitors even feel like passing through this area in an elaborate horse drawn carriage today.
-The Castle Quarter—that hosts the presidential and foreign offices—features splendid buildings and high art, a few pubs and a bit of commerce. read more
+The ruling classes had occupied Castle Hill ever since the 9th century when the 1st castle was constructed upon the promontory overlooking the ford across the River Vltava.
+Once the Czechs were introduced to Christianity, this hill-top—aligned alongside an east/west axis—served as an ideal location for worship and, subsequently, a cathedral (which tradition stated had to be constructed with the altar facing eastwards).
+Lastly, the nobles constructed their representative palaces close to the castle to influence the King in competition with the Church.
+Visitors even feel like passing through this area in an elaborate horse-drawn carriage today.
+The Castle Quarter—which hosts the presidential and foreign offices—features splendid buildings and high art, a few pubs and a bit of commerce. read more

 The Old Town is surrounded by the New Town—forming a line from one riverbank to another—and this is enclosed within the outer wall of Prague.
-During the fourteenth century, the King set this town up, and tripled the size of the area that Prague would occupy.
-Wenceslas Square used to be the horse market for this bustling working class locale.
+During the fourteenth century, the King set this town up and tripled the area that Prague would occupy.
+Wenceslas Square used to be the horse market for this bustling working-class locale.
 The Old Town, even today, is segregated from the New Town by a “moat” (which refers to a street named Na Příkopě).
-Once you pass through busy Na Příkopě, you leave behind the souvenir and glass shops, and find yourself in a town of fancy shops and malls, catering to both tourists and locals. read more
+Once you pass through busy Na Příkopě, you leave behind the souvenir and glass shops and find yourself in a town of fancy shops and malls, catering to both tourists and locals. read more